Luggage Storage NYC

 Penn Station, also known as Pennsylvania Station and New York Penn Station, is a huge underground railroad station in NYC.
 In 2019, around 600,000 tourists and New Yorkers would pass through it daily, making Penn Station one of New York’s busiest stations.
 Penn Station is located in Midtown Manhattan, which is relatively close to the Empire State Building and Macy’s Herald Square.
 You can find our luggage storage locations just around the corner from the station.
 Penn Station itself does not store luggage and there are no Penn Station lockers either.

 Grand Central Station, also known as Grand Central Terminal, is a rail terminal in Midtown Manhattan, NYC.
 The terminal is located at 42nd Street and Park Avenue.
 The terminal contains a connection to the New York City Subway at Grand Central-42nd Street.
 Grand Central Terminal itself doesn’t offer a luggage storage service so you have to leave the terminal to find a luggage storage location to store your bags at.
 Luckily, we have a LuggageHero store just 300 meters from Grand Central Station.
-On their website, you can also find a NYC train station map that will make your search easier.

 Port Authority Bus Station is the most used gateway for buses going to Manhattan in New York and to New Jersey.
 The terminal is located in Midtown at 625 Eight Avenue between the two streets 40th Street and 42nd Street.
 This location is conveniently close to Times Square.
 Drop off your items at one of our luggage storage locations just around the corner.
 Overnight storage can easily be handled.
 Please note that Port Authority Bus Terminal itself does NOT offer luggage storage, just like the above-listed major stations.